 Richmond, VA 23298-0599

-Neuromuscular fellowship applicants must have completed an accredited residency program in neurology, child neurology or general psychiatry in the U.S. or Canada.
+Neuromuscular fellowship applicants must have completed an accredited residency program in neurology, child neurology or physical medicine and rehabilitation in the U.S. or Canada.
 For further information, please consult the ACGME and the ABPN.

 After acceptance and prior to joining the program, applicants must provide a list of rotations completed during prerequisite training.
 This document, on letterhead from the institution where training was completed, must arrive no later than July 15.